dadrian/dadrian.io/content/blog/posts/open-world-games-trends.md

 Around the time that Elden Ring came out, I had the thought that it seemed like AAA games were getting worse, especially post-pandemic.
-Elden Ring was both open-world and loudly hearlded as one of the best games in years, however it seemed like, in general, there were more and more open-world games and more games in large franchises (rather than new IP).
+Elden Ring was both open-world and loudly heralded as one of the best games in years; however it seemed like, in general, there were more and more open-world games and more games in large franchises (rather than new IP).
 Unlike Elden Ring, on average, I felt like these games were not very good.
 My hypothesis was that the open-world